phueb/Zorro/README.md

 Words that make up test sentences are all derived from a BPE encoding vocab file generated using the Python `tokenizers` package.

 1. Using `script/tag_and_count_vocab_words.py`, we removed any words:
 - not in original corpus files (e.g. sub-words)
 - not in English dictionary
 - is a number
 - is a Stanford CoreNLP stopword

-2. Using `scripts/make_task_words.py`, for every slot in every task, we:
+2. Using `scripts/chose_words_for_inclusion.py`, for every slot in every task, we:
 - automatically retrieved words tagged with desired POS
-- manually removed words that were judged to be ungrammatical: e.g. for the task `agreement_across_adjectives`, annotators were given the instruction:
+- manually removed words that were judged to be ungrammatical: e.g. for the paradigm `agreement_across_adjectives`, annotators were given the instruction:
 "Does the word fit the slot in `Look at these _ ?`"

 ## Usage